Jacobs School of Music: Admissions

-Admission to the Jacobs School of Music is done by a live or recorded audition only.
+Admission to the Jacobs School of Music is contingent on a live or recorded audition, a formal application, admission to Indiana University itself, and sometimes a recorded prescreen tape.
 The overall acceptance rate is generally about 25 percent for undergraduate students and about 30 percent for graduate students.
 However, acceptance rates vary greatly between programs.
 Each freshman class contains about 200 new students.
+The class of 2030 is the largest freshman class in the school's history so far.